 As is usually the case, many of the sightings that’ll pop up in 2018 will actually be from previous years.
 But that doesn’t make them any else interesting — we may just be seeing them for the first time.

-1. A Sasquatch In Lake Arrowhead, California
+1. The Bigfoot Lawsuit Of Lake Arrowhead, California

 This one’s a bit complicated, because it actually involves an ongoing lawsuit against both the California Deparment of Fish and Wildlife and the state’s Natural Resources Agency.

-You see, in March 2017, Claudia Ackley claims she and her daughters witnessed a sasquatch while hiking near Lake Arrowhead, California.
+In March 2017, Claudia Ackley claims she and her daughters witnessed a sasquatch while hiking near Lake Arrowhead, California.
 However, after reporting the sighting to local authorities, she was dismayed to find they didn’t believe her, stating that it was likely just a bear.

 “Respondents are, or ought to be, aware that the State of California is home to a large wild indigenous mammal, considered to be a giant hairy vertebrate, hominoid or primate, commonly known as Sasquatch.”